Submit Your Session Ideas Now

 The Global Digital Development Forum will feature thoughtful keynote presentations, exciting lightning talks, captivating breakout sessions, interactive workshops and enlightening solution demonstrations from your peers.

 This forum will be a highly participatory, community-driven event so we are actively seeking practitioners from around the world with a wide range of ideas, experiences and backgrounds to lead each type of session.
 Special consideration will be given to sessions led by practitioners from low- and middle-income countries.

-Submit your idea now.
-We’ll respond by February 19th, and if selected, you will be asked to submit the final session title, summary and outline by March 5th.
+Submit your idea now. for consideration in our second round of session reviews.
+If selected, you will be asked to submit the final session title, summary and outline by April 5th.
 All session leads will receive dedicated training in online learning from TechChange to ensure an engaging virtual event.

 Suggested Session Construction